ropensci/excluder/README.md

 df <- qualtrics_text %>%
   mark_preview() %>%
   mark_duration(min_duration = 200)
-#> 2 out of 100 rows were collected as previews.
-It is highly recommended to exclude these rows before further checking.
+#> ℹ 2 rows were collected as previews.
+It is highly recommended to exclude these rows before further processing.
-#> 23 out of 100 rows took less time than the minimum duration of 200 seconds.
+#> ℹ 23 out of 100 rows took less time than 200.
 tibble::glimpse(df)
 #> Rows: 100
 #> Columns: 18